konkokonos/SYSTEM_PROGRAMMING_PROJECTS/README.md

 - virusName: a string consisting of letters, numbers, and possibly a a string, a number, a number of characters, a number of letters,  and possibly a hyphen "-" but without spaces.
 - YES or NO: indicates whether the citizen has been vaccinated against the given virus.
 - dateVaccinated: date the citizen was vaccinated.
 If the previous field is NO , no there is no dateVaccinated field in the record.
+When the application finishes processing the citizenRecordsFile, it will wait for input from the user from the keyboard.
+The user will be able to issue the following commands:
+● /vaccineStatusBloom citizenID virusName
+The application will check the bloom filter associated with virusName and print a message indicating whether the citizen with citizenID has received the vaccine against virusName.
+Output format: NOT VACCINATED OR MAYBE
+● /exit
+Exit the application.
+Make sure that we correctly release all the allocated memory.

+////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 Starting, our application should open the citizenRecordsFile to read one by one the lines and initialize and store in memory the data structures it will use during when executing queries.